jekymin8232/vitalguardai-com/README.md

 **If AI surpasses human intelligence, black-box systems may one day need their own scriptures.
 White-box AI is likely to become such a scripture.
 In other words, through white-box systems, future AI may be able to analyze and understand why humans created AI and what intentions and values were embedded in its design.**

+**Because vanilla code is often the simplest and most transparent form of software, black-box AI systems may one day look to white-box systems built on vanilla code as a way of understanding their own origins and identity.**

 **Of course, for now, please take this simply as an interesting hypothesis.
 No one can truly know what the future holds.**

 **AI should be accessible to everyone on equal terms.
 This is one of my core principles.
 It is unfair for people to face discrimination in access to AI simply because they are poor.
 I am a designer and architect of white-box AI systems.**